nf-core/mag/docs/output.md

 Currently, samplesheets for the following nf-core pipelines can be automatically generated:

 - [phageannotator](https://github.com/nf-core/phageannotator): a pipeline for identifying, annotation, and quantifying phage sequences in (meta)-genomic sequences.
+Utilizes quality controlled reads and contigs generate by nf-core/mag

 ### MultiQC